 Above all, make a choice of consumption or non-consumption is a way of change its relationship with the worldTo become aware of its impact and to push the reflection further.
 Studies have also shown that changes of opinion and behavior in the population reflected by changes at the political level.
 And of course, it must involve individual gestures to other means described in the above paragraphs'Influence public decisions'And'Supporting a reforestation project‘.
 Everything starts with us!

-Initial funding to the tune of € 10,000 was obtained from Ermada - Sale of Malagasy handicraftsEnabling the launch of Village Forestry Project.
+Initial funding to the tune of € 10,000 was obtained from Ermada - Sale of Malagasy handicrafts, allowing the launch of the project 1 Million trees for the Makay.
 Maltem is an ecosystem of specialized consulting companies in the digital transformation and sustainable innovation, and a partner of Naturevolution since 2016.

 The entire series of articles

 - November 2, 11 h 00 min Deforestation: an inventory in 2019

 - November 8, 8 h 00 min Deforestation: the timetable (in) government action?